Causal Modeling for Fairness in Dynamical Systems: Causal Interpretations of Dynamic Fairness Models

 \subsection{Lending}

-We begin with the model from \citet{liu2018delayed}, which examines threshold-based classification in general, but with specific focus on the lending setting.
+We turn to the model from \citet{liu2018delayed}, which examines threshold-based classification in general, but with specific focus on the lending setting.
 Our SCM formulation of this model can be seen in Figure~\ref{fig:scm-liu}.
 In this model, a person with group membership (a.k.a. sensitive attribute) $A$ receives a credit score $X$, and applies to a bank for a loan.
 The bank makes a binary decision $T$ about whether to award the loan using the policy $f_T$.
-The binary potential outcome $Y$ is realized, which is converted to institutional profit or loss only if $T=1$\footnote{ Therefore this model does not capture a notion of opportunity loss for \emph{not} extending a loan to applicants who \emph{are} qualified. }.
-Finally, the applicant's credit score is modified to $\tilde X$ (increased on repayment, decreased on default, static if $T=0$)\footnote{ Likewise, the applicant's score does not change in the absence of a loan; this assumption may be inaccurate, since \textit{not} receiving a loan could create additional financial issues for a real-world applicant. }.
+The binary potential outcome $Y$ is realized, which is converted to institutional profit or loss only if $T=1$.\footnote{ Therefore this model does not capture a notion of opportunity loss for \emph{not} extending a loan to applicants who \emph{are} qualified. } Finally, the applicant's credit score is modified to $\tilde X$ (increased on repayment, decreased on default, static if $T=0$).\footnote{ Likewise, the applicant's score does not change in the absence of a loan; this assumption may be inaccurate, since \textit{not} receiving a loan could create additional financial issues for the applicant. } The bank's utility is measured through their profit $\mathcal{U}$ (a sum over the individual profits $u$) as well as the expected score change $\Delta_j$, representing the average change in credit score after one time-step among members of group $A = j$.
+Varying the loan policy can achieve different values of $\mathcal{U}, \Delta_j$, resulting in outcomes with different fairness properties.